gaps510dev/winsploit/README.md

 ## Installation

-1. **Open synapse z folder**: Open the folder where the synz bootstrapper is located.
+1. **Open Synapse Z Folder**: Open the folder where the synz bootstrapper is located.

 2. **Drag Files Into It**: Move the files downloaded into this folder, make sure it is in the root of the folder and not nested.